hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/045_the_gita_iii.md

 You believe in God.
 If you do, believe in the real God.
 "Thou art the man, thou the woman, thou the young man walking in the strength of youth, ... thou the old man tottering with his stick."
-(Shvetâshvatara, IV.
+(Shvetāshvatara, IV.
 3.)
 Thou art weakness.
 Thou art fear.
 Thou art heaven, and Thou art hell.
 Thou art the serpent that would sting.
 Come thou as fear!
 Come thou as death!
 Come thou as misery! ...